kiwanami/emacs-calfw/readme.md

 ##### Text

 The 'text' destination generates just a text which represent calfw view.
-The function `cfw:get-calendar-text` returns the text.
+The function `calfw-get-calendar-text` returns the text.

 ##### Destination and View